lct19/Statistical-consulting/README.md

 The umc module is the module I developed for real data analysis.
 Main methods used here are group comparison method(https://doi.org/10.1007/s11336-021-09794-x) and holm's squential procedure (https://www.jstor.org/stable/4615733).

 ## simulation
-Power test of the group comparison method.
+Testing the type one error and type two error of the group comparison method.
+Also, I would like to know how the accuracy affects the power of the test.

 ## real data analysis
 Applied the module to the our project.